Human Research Program: Tasks

 Tasks partially or completely close a gap by better defining a risk or developing mitigation strategies to reduce the risk to an acceptable level.
 In some cases, a task can address multiple gaps across multiple risks.

 Deliverables

-Each task culminates in a deliverable or other agreed-upon end-product such as recommended standards, flight rules, processes, countermeasures and new technologies.
+Each task culminates in a deliverable or otherwise agreed-upon end-product such as recommended standards, flight rules, processes, countermeasures, and new technologies.

-Elements

-There are currently seven elements in the HRP: